B-Shiva-Kumar/Iris-data/README.md

-this is a famous dataset, everyone who begins a data science as a carrer must be able to learn from this data set. clearly explained with steps.
+This is a famous dataset, everyone who begins a data science as a carrer must be able to learn from this data set, clearly explained with steps.

-anyone can use this jupyter file for reference, data set included with this respository.
+Anyone can use this jupyter file for reference, data set included with this respository.